-Designation: Research Fellow & Program Coordinator
+Designation: Program Manager/Senior Research Fellow

 Mr. Irfan U Din is working as a Research Fellow at the FRC since 2013.
 He has done Masters in Social Sciences from Shaheed Zulfiqar Ali Bhutto Institute of Science and Technology (SZABIST).
 He has also served as a Consultant with Mitsubishi Research Institute Japan to evaluate Japan’s Official Development Assistance to Pakistan during the period 2003-2013.
-As a peer reviewer he reviews research papers for Conflict, Security and Development journal of Kings College London.
+As a peer reviewer he reviewed research papers for Conflict, Security and Development journal of Kings College London.
 In 2015, Irfan was nominated for UNDP’s N-Peace Award for his contribution towards conflict prevention, peace-building and development in marginalized areas in Pakistan and Afghanistan.

 Email: firstname.lastname@example.org, email@example.com